Tempetas/kyscript/README.md

 Script command arguments are loaded into the registers starting with the A register.

 Comments can be made using `;`.

+A line of source code cannot not be longer than 128 characters.

 Example:
 ```